foliant-docs/docs/src/tutorials/full_docker.md

 ## Setting up Foliant project

-Now that we've got Docker, we can create our test project.
+Now that we’ve got Docker, we can create our test project.

 Clone somewhere on your machine the [Foliant Project template](https://github.com/foliant-docs/foliant_project_template).
-It's an empty Foliant project with the required file and directory structure.
+It’s an empty Foliant project with the required file and directory structure.
 It also includes necessary Docker configs.

 Open your terminal and `cd` to the directory with the cloned project template.
 You should see the following directory structure